wind2008hxy/arc-theme/README.md

 This fork aims to keep the theme updated with new toolkit and desktop environment versions, resolve pre-existing issues, and improve and polish the theme while preserving the original visual design.

-## Arc is available in three variants
+## Arc is available in four variants

 ##### Arc